morhilai/ravendb-jvm-tutorials/README.md

 The following tutorial is an introduction to RavenDB and an overview of the Client API.
 We will be looking at a demo hospital management app built on the Java client.

+This app is implemented using the [Vaadin Flow](https://vaadin.com/flow) framework.
+This framework addressed both client and server side development of web applications, allowing to implement using java only. //todo: make it readable(sorry)
+This application implements the MVP pattern, which in combination of Vaadin's page state persistence is very convenient to demonstrate the Unit Of Work features of RavenDB.

-The front end of this app was built using [Vaadin](https://vaadin.com/), an open-source platform for building web applications in java.
+This is a platform, providin model-view-prensenter The front end of this app was built using , an open-source platform for building web applications in java.

 Contents: